amitofsk/dandy/docs/Dandy.md

 #### 9.2 Microcontroller widgets, example with hardware

-Follow the instructions in section 5.1.1 to wire a pushbutton to your micrcontroller, and use a USB cable to plug your micrcontroller into the computer.
+Follow the instructions in section 5.1.1 to wire a pushbutton to your microcontroller, and use a USB cable to plug your microcontroller into the computer.
 Upload the `serialWriteMP.py`, `serialWriteCP.py`, `serialWritePSoC.py`, or `serialWriteArd.ino` example used in section 5.1.4 to that microcontroller.
 When the user presses the pushbutton, `T` is sent serially to the computer.
 When the pushbutton is not pressed, `F` is sent.

 Next, we'll program the computer to respond to the character received.
 Close the Arduino or Mu IDE.
 Open the IDLE IDE.
 Copy the example below or load the file `examples/MCDemo2Short.py` that came with the DANDY library.
 Set `PORT` at the top of the example for your machine.

 When you run this example, you will see a widget that looks like a RPi microcontroller.
 The line which creates the widget, `self.mc1=rpp.RPiPicoDisplay(self)`, can be replaced with a line to create one of the widgets for the other microcontrollers instead if desired.

 Run the example on the computer.
 Press the pushbutton attached to the microcontroller.
-You should see the color of the `LEDDisplay` widget near pin 21 cahnge.
+You should see the color of the `LEDDisplay` widget near pin 21 change.

 This example uses the asyncIO library.
 The `MCDemo2Short` class defined in this example is a child of the `SerialAndGui` class defined in the file `src/utilities/SerialAndGui.py`.
 The `MCDemo2Short` class redefines the parent's `use_serial_data` member function.
 The file `MCDemo2Long.py` contains the same example without relying on the `SerialAndGui` parent class.